-Major expenses for CHCC are wages and salaries, benefits, including retirement contributions, payroll taxes, medical supplies including pharmaceuticals, and utilities.
+Major expenses for CHCC are wages and salaries, benefits, including retirement contributions, payroll taxes, medical supplies including pharmaceuticals and utilities.

-Considering the historic low-level funding amounts appropriated to CHCC since its inception in October 2011, CHCC has progressed tremendously.
-Despite being the only hospital in the CNMI and despite a large charity care population, government appropriations to CHCC have been inadequate.
+Considering the historic low-level funding amounts appropriated to CHCC since its inception in October 2011, the lack of local government Medicaid matching funds, and huge uncompensated care losses, CHCC continues to progress.
+Despite being the only hospital in the CNMI, despite a large charity care population and despite the fact that about half the population is uninsured or underinsured, government appropriations to CHCC have been grossly inadequate.
 This is illustrated in the operating losses experienced by the CNMI's lone hospital.
-Considering the large uninsured population in the CNMI, government support was direly needed in fiscal year 2016.
+Considering the large uninsured population in the CNMI, government support was direly needed in fiscal year 2017 and prior.